Legacy Blue Eco Adventure

 • Contact Us

-The programme is designed to create a meaningful and ethical volunteer experience that blends learning with purposeful action.
-Through guided conservation work, volunteers help ensure that Mauritius’s fragile ecosystems continue to thrive for future generations.
+These hands-on activities provide a practical way to tackle the environmental challenges facing Mauritius while exploring its diverse landscapes and marine life.
+The programme is designed to create a meaningful and ethical volunteer experience that merges learning with purposeful action.
+Through guided conservation work, volunteers contribute to ensuring that Mauritius’s fragile ecosystems continue to thrive for future generations.

 Ready to book?